The Gray Isles: Prologue

 With the stealth of a viper, he lifted his bow and drew back the string, focusing on the vibration of the homing spell singing in the tension of the arc.

 The witch rose and turned, pulling the hood from her face.
-Beautiful as a summer meadow, she had lily-white skin and reed-straight, dark red hair that flew like fire in the wind.
-Eadred had spent a half moon tracking and identifying his mark, camouflaging his presence with the soul of the isle—and yet her gaze settled on him as simply and dispassionately as moonlight.
+Beautiful as a summer meadow, she had lily-white skin and straight, dark red hair that flew like fire in the wind.
+Eadred had spent a fortnight tracking and identifying his mark, camouflaging his presence with the soul of the isle—and yet her gaze settled on him as simply and dispassionately as moonlight.

 He released the arrow.